shilpavijay/Know-Your-Weather-BE/README.md

 Know Your Weather:
 ------------------

-A simple Weather App  (Back-End) built using Django Rest Framework and MySQL DB Integrated with AccuWeather APIs
+A simple Weather App  (Back-End) built using Django Rest Framework and MySQL DB.
+Integrated with AccuWeather APIs.

 API End-points:
 --------------